makrai/notes/scialom2004-multiling-summ.md

 ## 6.1 How abstractive are the models?

-* percentage of novel words in the summary) in Figure 2.
-As
+* percentage of novel words in the summary in Figure 2
   * previous works reported (See+ 2017),
     pointer-generator networks are poorly abstractive,
-    relying too much on their copy mechanism.
-It is
+    relying too much on their copy mechanism
-    * particularly true for Russian: the lack of data probably makes it easier to learn to copy than to cope with natural language generation.
-As
+    * particularly true for Russian: the lack of data probably makes it easier to learn to copy than to cope with natural language generation
   * pretrained language models such as M-BERT are consistently more abstractive, and by a large margin, since they are exposed to other texts during pretrain